woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Resolved an issue with saving plugin settings when bank descriptor value is invalid.
 * Add - Include Stripe API version in logs.
 * Fix - Issue with rendering Sepa on checkout page when card is disabled in non-UPE mode.
+* Add - Enable the updated checkout experience (UPE) by default for new accounts.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).